Belgium break Howard to sink U.S. in extra time

 All Belgium's goals in Brazil had been scored after the 70th-minute mark and their persistence finally paid off in extra time when De Bruyne was given time and space to turn and fire home after Lukaku raced down the right wing to cross.

-The midfielder soon returned the favor, teeing up the frontman to power home a second and spark a thrilling finale.
+The midfielder soon returned the favour, teeing up the frontman to power home a second and spark a thrilling finale.

 Roared on by deafening chants of 'USA', Klinsmann's side summoned the energy to raise American hopes.